Shadyxstep/apres-apparel-MS4/README.md

 In addition to tests, I have used online code validation sites for the code in this project.
 I have also checked compatibility of the site across various modern browsers and devices.

 **HTML**
 - [W3C HTML Validator](https://validator.w3.org)
+    - I have run all **21 files in this project through an online HTML validator.
+    - **3 .html files contained minor issues that have since been rectified - taking out unused h4 headings.
+[Correction Commit: d4eec8e](https://github.com/Shadyxstep/apres-apparel-MS4/commit/d4eec8eeb85a53bdb29b29875f38028479dace3c)
+    - The remaining validation issues are all attributed to Django Templating not being recognized by W3C:
+        - **Warning**: Consider adding a `lang` attribute to the `html` start tag to declare the language of this document.
+        - **Error**: Non-space characters found without seeing a doctype first.
+Expected `<!DOCTYPE html>`.
+        - **Warning**: This document appears to be written in English.
+Consider adding `lang="en"` (or variant) to the `html` start tag.
+        - **Error**: Element `head` is missing a required instance of child element `title`.

 **CSS**
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)